-But after spending a few weeks in the capital city of Austria, I learned more about Viennese cuisine including some of the best street food and desserts.
+But after spending almost two months in the city, I learned what food Vienna is famous for, including some of the best traditional Viennese food, street food and desserts.

 And for someone who absolutely loves coffee, I completely indulged in the Viennese coffee culture.
 There is something just so special about sitting in a traditional Viennese coffee house with retro furniture and drinking a traditional Wiener Melange.

-So if you love eating as much as I do and are excited to try some of the must eat in Vienna, then get ready!
-I’ll show you exactly what to eat in Vienna Austria and where to find the best Vienna food.
+So if you love eating as much as I do and are excited to try some of the must-try food in Vienna, then get ready!
+I’ll show you all the best food in Vienna and where to find them.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.